 Mechanisms of data exchange between the different AIS functional components.

-The Interaction and Data Flow Model provides a description of the roles of the components of the AIS Service, namely of the AIS PSS Controlling Unit (AIS-PCU), the AIS Logical Shore Station (AIS-LSS), and the AIS Service Management (ASM).
+The Interaction and Data Flow Model provides a description of the roles of the components of the AIS Service, namely of the AIS PSS Controlling Unit (AIS-PCU), the AIS Logical Shore Station (AIS-LSS), and the AIS Service Management (AIS-SM).
 The roles of these components with respect to the BAS are addressed in Appendix 1 regarding their static behaviour.
 Appendix 4 looks at the roles of these components in maintaining and ensuring the data flow through the AIS Service, i.e. their dynamic behaviour.
 It also considers these roles with respect to the geographical topology of these components, as discussed in the Distribution Model.

-This functionality description described in Appendix 4 would allow for an eventual type approval applied to the AIS-PCU, the AIS-LSS, and the ASM software module, as far as the AIS-specific functionality is concerned.
+This functionality description described in Appendix 4 would allow for an eventual type approval applied to the AIS-PCU, the AIS-LSS, and the AIS-SM software module, as far as the AIS-specific functionality is concerned.

 The functionality of these functional components would consist of the sum of all functions needed to support all interaction and data flow scenarios identified within the Interaction and Data Flow Model of the AIS Service.
 Due to the complexity of the AIS Service many different interaction scenarios need to be considered.
 To reduce the number of interaction scenarios to be considered and thus reduce complexity, an appropriate methodology is introduced in Appendix 4.